|

 琴史補 #73 2 Image of Li Bai 3 |

-In addition, a number of commentaries on this site connect Li Bai lyrics to qin melodies.
-Here is a sample.
-Only the first and last actually set his lyrics to a qin melody.
+A number of commentaries on this site connect Li Bai lyrics to specific qin melodies.
+Here is a sample:

 The original Qin Shi Bu essay begins as follows.